My personal recipe for spaghetti sauce with meat: a classic pasta sauce, homemade from scratch and the best ever! And you will love it too…

 This is my version…

 But whatever you do: your sauce should contain at least minced beef, garlic and tomatoes.
 The rest is up to you.
-Bolognese meat sauce or ragù can also be used as the basis of another very popular Italian dish: lasagna!
+This meat sauce or ragù is also excellent to use in another very popular Italian dish: lasagna!

 Then you should also check out my smoky chorizo sausage ragu!